-At December 31, 2009, we had 670,371,587 shares of common stock issued and outstanding.
+At December 31, 2010, we had 1,027,034,357 shares of common stock issued and outstanding.
 The market price of shares of our common stock may be highly volatile and could be subject to wide fluctuations.
-In addition, the trading volume in our shares of common stock may fluctuate or decline significantly in the future.
-Some of the factors that could negatively affect our share price or result in fluctuations in the price or trading volume of our shares of common stock will not fluctuate or decline significantly in the future.
-Some of the factors that could negatively affect our share price or result in fluctuations in the price or trading volume of our shares of common stock include those set forth under "Risk Factors" and "A Warmard-Looking Statements" and in the information incorporated and deemed to be incorporated by reference herein, as well as:
+In addition, the trading volume in our shares of common stock may fluctuate and cause significant price variations to occur.
+We cannot assure you that the market price of our shares of common stock will not fluctuate or decline significantly in the future.
+Some of the factors that could negatively affect our share price or result in fluctuations in the price or trading volume of our shares of common stock include those set forth under "Risk Factors" and "A Warning About Forward-Looking Statements" and in the information incorporated and deemed to be incorporated by reference herein, as well as:

-- actual or anticipated variations in our quarterly operating results or business prospects; changes in our earnings estimates or publication of research reports about us or the rea - actual or anticipated variantons in our quaterity operating results or obstaces prospects, changes in our earnings estimates or publication of research reports about us or the real estate industry; an inability to meet or exceed securities analysts' estimates or expectations; increases in market interest rates; hedging or arbitrage trading activity in our shares of common stock;

-- capital commitments; - changes in market valuations of similar companies;

-- changes in market valuations of similar companies; changes in valuations of our assets; adverse market reaction to any increased indebtedness we incur in the future; additions or departures of management personnel; actions by institutional shareholders; speculation in the press or investment community; changes in our distribution policy; regulatory changes affecting our industry generally or our business;

-- general market and economic conditions; and - future sales of our shares of common stock or securities convertible into, or exchangeable or exercisable for, our shares of common stock.
+- actual or anticipated variations in our quarterly operating results or business prospects; - changes in our earnings estimates or publication of research reports about us or the real estate industry; - an inability to meet or exceed securities analysts' estimates or expectations; - increases in market interest rates; - hedging or arbitrage trading activity in our shares of common stock; - capital commitments; - changes in market valuations of similar companies; - changes in valuations of our assets; - adverse market reaction to any increased indebtedness we incur in the future; - additions or departures of management personnel; - actions by institutional shareholders; - speculation in the press or investment community; - changes in our distribution policy; - regulatory changes affecting our industry generally or our business; - general market and economic conditions; and - future sales of our shares of common stock or securities convertible into, or exchangeable or exercisable for, our shares of common stock.